wp-plugins/nextgen-facebook/readme.txt

 The NextGEN Facebook plugin adds Facebook Open Graph HTML meta tags to all webpage headers, including the artical meta tags for posts and pages.
-Featured image thumbnails from a NextGEN Gallery or Media Library are also included in the image meta tag.
+Featured image thumbnails, from a NextGEN Gallery or Media Library, are listed in the image meta tag.
 You can also, optionally, add Facebook like and send buttons to your posts and pages.

 NextGEN Facebook was specifically written to support featured images located in a NextGEN Gallery, but works just as well with the WordPress Media Library.
-<em>The NextGEN Gallery plugin is not required to use this plugin - all
+<em>The NextGEN Gallery plugin is not required to use this plugin</em> - all
-features work just as well without it.</em>
+features work just as well without it.

-The image used in the Open Graph meta tag will be determined in this sequence;
-a featured image from a NextGEN Gallery or WordPress Media Library, the first NextGEN [singlepic] or IMG HTML tag in the content, a default image defined in the plugin settings.
+The image used in the Open Graph meta tag is determined in this sequence; a featured image from a NextGEN Gallery or WordPress Media Library, the first NextGEN [singlepic] or IMG HTML tag in the content, a default image defined in the plugin settings.
 If none of these conditions can be satisfied, then the Open Graph image tag will be left empty.

-This plugin goes beyond any other plugin I know in handling various archive-type webpages.
+This plugin goes well beyond any other plugins I know in handling various archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), and author webpages.